QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 #### Generate iOS App
 You should run the following Cordova commands to setup your iOS project.

-1. `gulp make`.
+1. `gulp generateXmlConfig`.
 This will copy your generated xml config file (xmlconfigs/[your_app_code_name_here].xml) into the main config.xml so that the iOS app is generated with your new app as default.
 2. `cordova platforms add iOS`.
 This would create the iOS app in `platforms/ios` folder

 This should generate the app and you should be good to go!